20 Ways to Help a Chained Dog

 - Doghouses should be large enough for the dog to stand up and turn around

 in, but small enough to retain body heat.

 - Wooden doghouses

-rain.
+rain, and retain body heat.
 Flat concrete blocks are an easy way to raise a doghouse.

 - Give toys and rawhides.